redhat-openstack/website/source/uncategorized/uninstalling-rdo.html.md

 To completely uninstall RDO, including all application data, and all packages which are installed on a base system, run the following script.
 This assumes that you are only running OpenStack on this machine - if you are using this machine for anything else, STOP!
 And go to the [ "Slightly smaller hammer"](uninstalling RDO#Slightly_smaller_hammer_method) section below

 WARNING: This script will remove packages including Puppet, httpd, Nagios and others which you may require for other packages.
 The script will also delete all MySQL databases and Nagios application data.
-Use at your own risk.
+Use at your own risk. <b>DO NOT use this on systems that are doing anything other than RDO</b>, as it will install a large number of unrelated packages.

     # Warning!
 Dangerous step!
 Destroys VMs
     for x in $(virsh list --all | grep instance- | awk '{print $2}') ; do